Jonlysun/SASRNet/README.md

 # Train

-prepare dataset and updapte config.py with your own path
+Prepare dataset and updapte config.py with your own path
 ```
 cd exp
 # set train=True in config.py